gaopinghuang0/Citation-Classification-using-Deep-Learning/worklog.md

 ## Increase accurary
 * [DONE] clean data:
 	* remove tags like <REF> and <TREF>, or even remove the content between these tags
-	* remove punctuations & stop words
+	* replace punctuations & remove stop words
+	* manually split some mistakenly concatenated words
 * [DONE] draw histogram for sentence length
 * [DONE] Balance skewed data: keep similar size of neural and positive+negative
 * [Not working] Order word_to_idx by frequency